ChristophHornung/SignalChop/README.md

 # SignalChop

-SignalChop is a simple sender/receiver for SignalR messages.
+SignalChop is a simple command line sender/receiver for SignalR messages.
 It can be used to call and receive from SignalR endpoints.

 ## Example
 Checkout the SignalChop.Example folder for a full send/receive example.